 Coming to San Diego will feel incomplete if you didn’t spend some time in Hotel Del Coronado, the pride of Coronado.

-Hotel Del Coronado is a historic landmark and a Victorian Beachfront hotel that opened in 1888, and it was the largest hotel in the world during that time.
+Hotel Del Coronado is a historic landmark and Victorian beachfront hotel that opened in 1888.
+It was the largest hotel in the world during that time.

-Today the hotel is famous for its scenic oceans views, red roof, and architecture.
-If you are in San Deigo, it is a must for you to spend a day here, enjoy a Sunday special brunch and soak up on the resort’s fascinating history.
+Today, the hotel is famous for its scenic ocean views, red roof, and architecture.
+If you are in San Deigo, it is a must for you to spend a day here, enjoy a special Sunday brunch, and soak up the resort’s fascinating history.

 Travel Tips on San Diego Bay:

-Well, these are all on our list of amazing things to do in San Diego.
-Once you are in the city, you will see for yourself what the city is hiding from the world.
+Once in the city, you will see what the city is hiding from the world.

-But one important thing to know apart from all these amazing things is the major highlight of San Diego, which is the San Diego Bay.
-A trip to San Diego will definitely be more exciting and fun-filled when you experience the best of this coastal city bay.
+But one important thing to know apart from all these amazing things is the major highlight of San Diego, the San Diego Bay.
+A trip to San Diego will be more exciting and fun-filled when you experience the best of this coastal city bay.